sethchart/sethchart/README.md

 ### Hi there 👋 my name is Seth

-With experience in data acquisition and data modeling, statistical analysis, machine learning, deep learning, and NLP.
-With a background in mathematics and database management, I bring strong skills in project management and education that help data driven companies realize their mission.
+With experience in data acquisition and data modeling, statistical analysis, machine learning, deep learning, and NLP and a background in mathematics and database management, I bring strong skills in project management and education that help data driven companies realize their mission.